Customer identification and due diligence overview

 As a reporting entity, you must identify and know your customers.

-Customer identification and ongoing customer due diligence processes should provide you with information to help you identify unusual transactions and behaviour, to identify and manage high-risk customers and report suspicious matters if appropriate.
+Customer identification and ongoing customer due diligence processes will help you identify unusual transactions and behaviour, to identify and manage high-risk customers and report suspicious matters when appropriate.

 Identifying and verifying customers: Part B of your AML/CTF program